 You may need to leave the Netherlands for various reasons—it is a big decision, and it's important to understand what to do with your mortgage and property if you leave the country.
 Should you sell it or rent it out?
 Or would investing in property abroad be a better choice?
-Together with the Expat Housing Letting team, we guide you through the available options.
+Together with the team Expat Letting Network , we guide you through the options.

 Sell your home and repay your mortgage.

 Refinance to a keep-to-let mortgage.

 When considering selling your property, one of the initial thoughts is to repay your existing mortgage, which is a common practice in the Netherlands.
 Before proceeding, it's important to determine your outstanding mortgage balance and get your property ready for sale.
 Your asking price should equal your mortgage balance to ensure full repayment.

 If you sell the property for a lower price and cannot repay your mortgage, you must use your funds to repay the mortgage.

 If you manage to sell a property and get a profit from equity, you do not need to pay any capital tax because there is no capital gains tax for private individuals in the Netherlands.

 The following steps to take in this journey: